 - 2-4 week stay at an institution in the UK following the conference (to carry out library research, attend academic events, and develop publication ideas with the guidance of a mentor)

-- Participating in the e-mentoring following on from the writers’ workshop
+- Participating in e-mentoring

 - Developing an article for Compare